 If students miss an exam for a valid and university acceptable reason, they should contact the instructor immediately.
 Missed exams will be recorded as a "0" until the student presents a valid written excused absence and the instructor will keep this for the student's records.
 A make-up test may be given the following week, later in the semester, or at the end of the semester, at the discretion of the instructor.
 There are no make-ups for discussions.

 Important Dates

-Last day for term schedule changes: August 22-25 Deadline to file for graduation: September 26 Last Day to drop with a grade of "W:" October 24
+Last day for term schedule changes: January 10 to 13 Deadline to file for graduation: February 14 Last Day to drop with a grade of "W:" March 21